Vanilla is always an integral part of baking. Wondering how to use Vanilla in baking? Here is a post which will help you!

-While discussing on a random Facebook thread once a pastry chef I know said “No Vanilla, No Bakery” and I agree with him 100%.
+While discussing on a random Facebook thread, once a pastry chef I know, said “No Vanilla, No Bakery” and I agree with him 100%.
 And when I say vanilla I am not taking about those cheap artificial vanilla essence.
 I am talking about the real thing.
 The real goodness of the plump & tall vanilla beans.
-Because once you use the real thing trust me you will never use that cheap liquid again.
-The flavour and the aroma of the real vanilla is absolutely unbeatable.
+Because once you use the real thing, trust me you will never use that cheap liquid again.
+The flavour and the aroma of the real vanilla in baking is absolutely unbeatable.

 Vanilla beans actually are the fruits of a particular kinds of orchids and require special conditions for growing.
 Luckily for us they are now grown in Kerala and surrounding regions pretty successfully and buying them locally isn’t so expensive or tough as before.